demidko/demidko/README.md

   _Deprecated.
 I recommend using xmake._
 </details>

 _Note.
-At the moment, it makes no sense to start development with a native mobile/desktop application.
+At the moment, it makes no sense to start development with a mobile/desktop application.
 Microservices and crossplatform PWA won._

 <sub><sup>_S.D.G 2021_</sup></sub>